 Talk with current graduate students and faculty.
 They may be able to advise you on what problems and schools best meet your needs.

 Take a practice test and review the results.
-Go to www.learnatest.com/LEL/index.cfm for a practice test.
+Go to Learning Express Library for a practice tests for SAU students provided by the St. Ambrose library.
 You will need to register for an account.
 Once you create an account, click on the college students tab to find graduate school test prep information.
+You can also go to http://www.examfocus.com/ for additional practice tests.

 Send a letter of inquiry to the graduate schools that interest you.